boopul22/image-to-url/Seo.md

 Use responsive images or set max-width for mobile.
 If adding screenshots or instructional graphics, caption them with keywords when relevant.
 Internal Linking & Site Structure
 Link between related pages using descriptive anchor text.
-For example, from the homepage or blog, link “Bulk Upload tool” text to the Bulk Upload page, “Image Hosting” to that service, etc. Google notes that appropriate anchor text helps users and search engines understand the linked page developers.google.com
+For example, from the homepage, link “Bulk Upload tool” text to the Bulk Upload page, “Image Hosting” to that service, etc. Google notes that appropriate anchor text helps users and search engines understand the linked page developers.google.com
 .
 Make sure all key pages (tools, FAQs, policies) are accessible in the main menu or footer so nothing is orphaned.
 Create an HTML sitemap or XML sitemap of all pages (including each language version).
 In the XML sitemap, use <xhtml:link rel="alternate"> entries for hreflang on each URL weglot.com
 .
-Use consistent URL structure for languages, e.g. imagetourl.cloud/en/, /zh/, /es/, etc. Group related pages in logical subfolders (e.g. /tools/, /blog/).
+Use consistent URL structure for languages, e.g. imagetourl.cloud/en/, /zh/, /es/, etc. Group related pages in logical subfolders (e.g. /tools/).
 Implement canonical tags on pages to point to the preferred URL when necessary developers.google.com
 .
 For example, if “Free Hosting” has duplicate content to another page, canonicalize it to avoid confusion